-I am Sarah Pflugradt, a registered and licensed dietitian, family nutrition expert, author, and educator.
+I am Sarah Pflugradt, a registered dietitian, family nutrition expert, author, and educator.

 What is a Dietitian?